Trio wins chemistry Nobel for work on antibody drugs, smart enzymes

 Arnold is the second woman to win a Nobel prize this year after Canada’s Donna Strickland shared the physics award on Tuesday.

-Her research on enzymes — proteins that catalyze chemical reactions — laid the bedrock for the development of better industrial chemicals and pharmaceuticals.
+Her research on enzymes — proteins that catalyse chemical reactions — laid the bedrock for the development of better industrial chemicals and pharmaceuticals.

 “All this you can do with enzymes that Frances Arnold has developed.”